-It is recommended that you include this coverage in your insurance program.
+We recommend that you include this coverage in your insurance program.
 Contact Contractors Liability – our specialty is General Contractor Insurance Coverage.
-We know what you are liable for, and we’ll make sure that you are properly protected.
+We know what you are liable for, and we’ll make sure that you have the proper protection.

 Employees of Sub-Contractors

 It is the general duty of the General Contractor to ensure the safety of the construction site.
 You must also warn others of the hazards on the site.
-Ordinarily, accidents caused by the negligence of the General Contractor to carry out this duty will place liability firmly on you, the General Contractor.
+Ordinarily, accidents caused by the negligence of the General Contractor to carry out this duty will place liability firmly on you.

-Furthermore, liability can be determined by the cause of the accident and the level of control over such cause.
-Something you may not be aware of is that you can be held liable for the actions of the employees of a sub-contractor.
-This doesn’t seem fair, because they do not even work for you, and you have had no part in hiring them!
+Furthermore, the cause of the accident and the level of control over such cause can determine the liability.
+Something you may not be aware of is that you are liable for the actions of the employees of a sub-contractor.
+This doesn’t seem fair.
+As they do not even work for you, and you have had no part in hiring them!

 Here’s another scenario.
 Where it happens that the General Contractor retains control over the independent contractor, you will be liable to the extent of your control.
 For instance, what happens where the General Contractor has a duty to inspect the machinery of the independent contractor before the commencement of the job?

-If an accident occurs from the use of an unsafe machine that was supposed to have been inspected, the General Contractor will be liable.
+If an accident occurs where tas a result of the use of an unsafe machine, supposedly checked, the General Contractor is liable.
 This is because of your negligence.
 You should have inspected the equipment properly.